Utilizing Circulant Structure to Optimize the Implementations of Linear Layers: Preliminaries

+The following three types of row operations are called as elementary row operations, as they are fundamental in matrix algebra. \begin{enumerate} \item Swap the position of two rows. \item Multiply one row by a nonzero scalar. \item Add a scalar multiple of one row to another row. \end{enumerate}

+The linear layer of a block cipher is actually an $n$-bit reversible linear boolean function, which is equivalent to an invertible matrix $A$ in $GL(\mathbb{F}_{2}, n)$, where $GL(\mathbb{F}, n)$ is the general linear group of invertible $n \times n$ matrices over field $\mathbb{F}$.
+The Gauss-Jordan elimination can be used to transform any invertible matrix into an identity matrix by performing a series of elementary operations.
+Formally, we have the following theorem.
+Readers can find proof in textbooks, such as~\cite{artinAlgebra2018}.

+\begin{theorem} For any field $\mathbb{F}$, every invertible matrix $A$ in $GL(\mathbb{F}, n)$ can be transformed into identity matrix using elementary row operations. \end{theorem}

-The CNOT gate $CNOT(i, j)$ controlled by the i-th qubit and targeting on the j-th qubit corresponds precisely to the type-3 elementary matrix $E(j + i)$.
-The type-1 elementary matrix $E(i \leftrightarrow j)$ can also be implemented using CNOT gates through the following decomposition: $E(i \leftrightarrow j) = E(i + j) E(j + i) E(i + j)$.
+A matrix obtained by performing an elementary operation on identity matrix $I_{n}$ is called an elementary matrix.
+By exchanging $i$-th and $j$-th row of an identity matrix, we obtain a type-1 elementary matrix, denoted as $E(i \leftrightarrow j)$.
+In $\mathbb{F}_{2}$, the nonzero scalar must be 1.
+Hence, the second type operation becomes no-op.
+By adding $j$-th row to $i$-th row of an identity matrix, we obtain a type-3 elementary matrix, denoted as $E(i + j)$.
+The CNOT gate $\text{CNOT}(i, j)$ controlled by the i-th qubit and targeting on the j-th qubit corresponds precisely to the type-3 elementary matrix $E(j + i)$.
+Note that the type-1 elementary matrix can also be decomposed as type-3 elementary matrix: $E(i \leftrightarrow j) = E(i + j) E(j + i) E(i + j)$.
 Therefore, linear transformation can be implemented using only CNOT gates.
-Such quantum circuit is called CNOT circuit.